Name Changing Token Market Cap Reaches $3.16 Million (NCT)

-Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the U.S. dollar during the one day period ending at 15:00 PM ET on July 27th.
-During the last week, Name Changing Token has traded up 14.9% against the U.S. dollar.
-Name Changing Token has a total market cap of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.
-One Name Changing Token coin can now be bought for about $0.0802 or 0.00000141 BTC on exchanges.
+Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the dollar during the one day period ending at 17:00 PM ET on August 1st.
+In the last seven days, Name Changing Token has traded up 14.9% against the dollar.
+One Name Changing Token coin can now be purchased for approximately $0.0802 or 0.00000141 BTC on major cryptocurrency exchanges.
+Name Changing Token has a market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.